karamba3d/K3D_tests/README.md

 * Rebuild the solution.
 * The license that comes as part of this repo is a Trial-license.
 In case you want to use your Cloud-license start Rhino and execute 'Karamba3DGetLicense' in the Rhino command window before starting the tests.

+The folder 'VisualStudioCodeExample' contains a console application that shows how to work with KarambaCommon in **Visual Studio Code**.
+Read the remarks in Program.cs for details.

 How to run the tests:
 ---------------------